Child abuse affects us all.

 Abused children are 77% more likely to require special education as well as have higher rates of school absenteeism and poorer academic performance.

-Abused children are 59% more likely to be arrested as juveniles, and 28% more likely to have an adult criminal record, which makes it more difficult for these victims to find employment.
+Abused children are 59% more likely to be arrested as juveniles, and 28% more likely to have an adult criminal record, making it more difficult to find employment.

 Adolescent victims of child abuse are 200% more likely to be unemployed as adults and are more likely to receive public assistance.